ProfJski/ArtColors/README.md

 ### Principle #1: ArtColors should mimic a standard RYB- color wheel

 ## Challenge #2: RGB+ and HSV color wheels are blue-green dominated
-Because two of the three primaries are *green and blue*, yellow and purple (rather than magenta) are severely compressed.
-One has to be sniper to select them on a color picker, and small changes in RGB values quickly sweep through these ranges of color.
+Because two of the three primaries are *green and blue*, the yellow-orange range is severely compressed, purple is narrow and dominated by magenta.
+One has to be sniper to select these common hues on a color picker.
+Small changes in RGB values quickly sweep through these ranges of color.

 Compare the standard HSV color wheel with the ArtColor color wheel to see the problem and its solution:
 ![HSV Color Wheel](images/HSV-wheel.png) ![ArtColor Wheel](images/ArtColor-ColorWheel.png)